 For classes that start at the beginning of the quarter, students can enroll through the tenth day of the quarter (eighth day of summer).
 After that deadline, students will need to complete a Late Registration Authorization Form to enroll.

 Contact Enrollment Services for enrollment dates and deadlines for classes that have different start dates.
 Some classes may need instructor approval.

 Centralia College is an open admission policy institution in accordance with state regulations.
-Any applicant for admission to Centralia College shall be admitted when, as determined by the President or his or her designee, such applicant is:
+Any applicant for admission to Centralia College shall be admitted when, as determined by the President or their designee, such applicant:

-- competent to profit from the curricular offerings of the college; and,
+- is competent to profit from the curricular offerings of the college; and,

-- would not, by his or her conduct, create a disruptive atmosphere within the college inconsistent with the purposes of the institution and
+- would not, by their conduct, create a disruptive atmosphere within the college inconsistent with the purposes of the institution; and,

-- is eighteen years of age or older; or
+- is 18 years of age or older; or

 - is a high school graduate, or the equivalent; or